bdougie/talks/abstracts/oss-metrics.md

 ## abstract

-Finding success in open source can be challenging.
+Finding success in open source can be challenging because success is not defined well.

 Having a clear understanding of the key metrics to measure and optimize is essential for project success, but it’s not always obvious what to track.
-This talk will explore the lesser-discussed metrics that all open-source projects should be tracking, including both contributor metrics and end-user usage metrics.
-We'll delve into contributor metrics such as spam rates, pull request velocity and SLAs, and repeat contributors, as well as end-user metrics like documentation to download ratios, churn rates, unique users, and end-user geography.
-With this guide to the less obvious metrics that matter, open-source project maintainers will be better equipped to work smarter toward success (whatever that means to them) and make data-informed decisions about the future of their projects.
+This talk will explore the lesser-discussed metrics that all open-source projects should be tracking how often contributors return and even the ratio employee to community contributions in the most popular projects on GitHub.
+We'll also delve into contributor metrics such as spam rates, pull request velocity and SLAs.

+With this tour into insights into the less obvious metrics that matter, open-source project maintainers will be better equipped to work smarter toward success (whatever that means to them) and make data-informed decisions about the future of their projects.